Water requirements for hiking in the Victorian High Country

 Here are some guidelines to help you calculate how much water you might need.

-2 litres of water for drinking during the day (per person/per day)
+2 litres of water for drinking during the day on full day and multi day hikes and 1.5 litres on half day hikes (per person/per day)

 500ml of water for drinking during the night (per person/per night)